Remillard/VHDL-Mode/README.md

 * Better settings and configuration (Getting there.
 Now with Package Control menu shortcuts for preferences.)
 * Subprogram smart copy and paste seems like it could be a meaningful shortcut.
 * Leverage good scoping for better behaviors in all features.

+## Configuration

+The VHDL Mode `sublime-settings` file contains fields that are used to fill in certain fields in the header template upon insertion.
+A base override may be created by selecting `Preferences` >> `Package Settings` >> `VHDL Mode` >> `Settings`.
+This will bring up the default settings file and a User variation on the settings.
+To customize the fields, simply copy and paste the defaults over to the User override file, and edit to taste.
+The fields are self-explanatory.

+These fields can also be set in the `sublime-project` file under `"settings"` for project specific behavior.
+To facilitate this, a project helper snippet was created to inject these settings when editing the project file.
+Simply select `Project` >> `Edit Project` from the menu, move the cursor past the `"folders"` line and type `project`.
+The project also creates a couple of sample build methods that can be used for the project.

 # Usage